decretist/ICMCL17/proceedings/ICMCL17.markdown

 the second-recension *dicta*: *calumnia*, *calumniator*, and *calumniatus*.
-It does not report the lemma *calumnior* because, as we shall see, the word *calumniantibus* appears in a first-recension *dictum*, and therefore the verb form is not included in the list of lemmas unique to the second-recension *dicta*.[^14]
+It does not report the lemma *calumnior* because, as we shall see, the word *calumniantibus* appears in a first-recension *dictum* and, therefore, the verb form is not included in the list of lemmas unique to the second-recension *dicta*.[^14]

 The results reported by PIE are summarized in Table 1 below.
 The columns